nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 ## Load the RelationshipTemplate and get the Request

-Now you have to [load the RelationshipTemplate on the Recipient Connector]({% link _docs_use-cases/use-case-transport-load-relationship-template-created-by-others.md %}) on the Recipient Connector using the following payload.
+Now you have to [load the RelationshipTemplate on the Recipient Connector]({% link _docs_use-cases/use-case-transport-load-relationship-template-created-by-others.md %}) using the following payload:

 ```jsonc
 {